nishj347/college-assingnments/README.md

-its just my second semester assignment :)
+its just my semester assignment :)